 By: Lindsay Reid Luminoso

 Have you ever wondered just how the Danforth got its look and feel?
-Join us as we journey back in time examining some of Danforth’s more iconic features.
-Our exploration continues at Coxwell Avenue.
+Join us as we journey back in time examining some of Danforth’s more iconic features and history.

 It wasn’t until October 18, 1918, that Danforth Avenue and Bloor Street East were connected.
 The Prince Edward Viaduct, or the Bloor Street Viaduct as it is commonly known, was a marvel of modern construction.
 To this day, it is an iconic structure marking the western limit of the Danforth.
 Prior to its construction, the Danforth area was a quiet village with the Don Valley dividing it from the booming city of Toronto.